 Visitors know Gatlinburg, TN as the gateway to Great Smoky Mountain Park and its 520,000 acres.
-Gatlinburg is ideally situated within minutes of Pigeon Forge, with its most famous resident’s Dollywood Park.
+Gatlinburg is ideally situated within minutes of Pigeon Forge, with its most famous resident’s Dollywood Theme Park in Gatlinburg.
 It is also just moments from the Smoky Mountain Parkway with its numerous hiking trails, streams, and scenic outlooks.
 This big “little” city of only 10.1 square miles is the ideal place to stay and enjoy attractions, fine dining, and the splendors of Appalachia.

 Gatlinburg has plenty of entertainment.
 Walk the city sidewalks or catch the town trolley for family attractions.
 Enjoy eclectic browsing and shopping.
 You will find some of the best dining in the Smoky Mountains.

 Experience the Ober Gatinburg Ski Area and Amusement Park.
+The Dollywood Theme Park in Gatlinburg.
 The Ripley’s Believe It or Not!
 Odditorium.
 Ripley’s 85,000 square foot Aquarium of the Smokies.
 The Mysterious Mansion of Gatlinburg.
 Every member of the family will find something fun here!

 The Nantahala Outdoor Center is rated “one of the best outfitters on Earth” by National Geographic.
 The center provides white water rafting adventures on the Upper and Lower Pigeon River.

 Gatlinburg is the home of the historic eight-mile loop known as the Tennessee Heritage Arts and Crafts Trail.
 Established in 1937, artisans along the trail include whittlers, silversmiths, painters, and photographers.
 Also, candle makers, doll makers, basket weavers and much more.